exercism/website-copy/tracks/elm/exercises/twelve-days/mentoring.md

 It is generally best to iterate over the verses using `List.map` or similar.
 It is possible to use recursion, but it makes naming harder, and is more complex than it needs to be.

 It is possible to use a type (like the one below) to contain all the information for a day (the ordinal and the gift for the day).
 This keeps the ordinal and gift strings closer together, which is good, but adds some noise, which is bad.
-Either is acceptable.

 ```elm
 type alias NthDay =